secretstartups/handbook/sales/commissions/index.html.md

 * Fourth Fiscal Quarter: 11%

 #### **Quotas Proration**
-1. Native Quota-Carrying Reps: prorated quotas are based on each NQR’s territory / existing account base to determine your individual seasonality.
+1. Native Quota-Carrying Reps: prorated quotas are based on each NQR’s territory / existing account base and hire date to determine your individual seasonality.
 The above metrics are viewed from a WW GitLab perspective, but each individual will share a unique seasonality specific to their circumstances.
 2. Overlay Quota Reps: proration is based off the number of days employed in the given period.
 Your prorated quota would be calculated as follows: (Quota / (Period End Date - Period Start Date)) * (Period End Date - Hire Date).
 For example, if the regional quota is $10,000,000 for the year and the start date is 4/1/2019, your quota will be calculated as ($10,000,000 / (2020-01-31 - 2019-02-01)) * (2020-01-31 - 2019-04-01) = $8,379,120.88.

 ## **Commissions Overview**